 Available nitrogen (kg ha-1)

-significantly higher available nitrogen status (228, 221 and 224 kg ha-1) was recorded with plant spacing 100 cm x 15 cm (M3) during the year of 2023-24, 2024-25 and pooled results, respectively, but it was statistically on par with 75 cm x 20 cm (M2) during both the years and pooled results.
-On the other hand, the lowest available nitrogen status (247,242 and 244 kg ha-1) was observed under the plant spacing of 60 cm x 15 during both years and in mean analysis, respectively.
-This might be due to in high-density cotton systems, the increased number of plants per unit area results in greater overall nitrogen uptake from the soil.
-This means that more nitrogen is removed from the soil by the crop, leaving less post-harvest available nitrogen in soil reported by Shah et al., 2021 and similar results reported by Malik et al., 2021 who reported that because of less plant population in wider spacing which results in higher available nitrogen in soil but available P and K in soil were not affected by different spacing.
+significantly higher post-harvest available nitrogen (228, 221 and 224 kg ha-1) was recorded with plant spacing of 100 cm x 15 cm (M3) during 2023-24, 2024-25, and pooled results, respectively.
+This was statistically at par with 75 cm x 20 cm (M2) for both years and pooled data.
+On the other hand, the lowest available nitrogen status (247,242 and 244 kg ha-1) was observed under the narrow spacing of 60 cm x 15 cm (M1?) during both years and in mean analysis.
+This may be attributed to the higher plant density cotton systems, which results in greater overall nitrogen uptake from the soil, leaving less residual nitrogen after harvest, as reported by Shah et al. (2021).
+Similar results were reported by Malik et al. (2021), who noted that wider spacing with fewer plants per unit area leaves higher residual soil nitrogen, while available phosphorus and potassium were largely unaffected by spacing.
+Kumar et al. (2024) also reported that higher planting densities reduce residual nitrogen because the crop utilizes more of the applied nitrogen for growth and yield.
 Also reported that while, the different spacing and nitrogen doses did not influence the available phosphorus and potassium in the soil and Kumar et al., 2024 reported that when planting density is high, the residual available nitrogen tends to be lower because the crop uses more of the applied nitrogen for growth and yield.

-An examination of data revealed that among the subplots, higher post-harvest available nitrogen(246, 242 and 245 kg ha-1) was recorded with the application of 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage however, it was showing at par with the application of 100% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S2) and application 125% RDN + Cycocel 60 ppm at square formation and flowering stage during both the years and in pooled data.
-The lowest available nitrogen (226, 219 and 223 kg ha-1) was recorded with 100% RDN + Cycocel 60 ppm at square initiation, peak square formation and flowering stage (S4) during 2023-24, 2024-25 and in mean data.
-This might be due to application of 125% recommended dose of nitrogen exhibited significantly higher available N in soil over application of 75% RD and 100% RD of nitrogen.
-Still, it was statistically at par with 150% recommended dose of nitrogen levels.
-While the different spacing and nitrogen doses did not influence the available phosphorus and potassium in the soil was reported by Malik et al. 2021.
+Among the subplots treatments, the highest post-harvest available nitrogen(246, 242 and 245 kg ha-1) was recorded with the application of 125% RDN + Mepiquat chloride 50 ppm applied at square formation and flowering stage .
+This was statistically at par with 100% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S2) and the application of 125% RDN + Cycocel 60 ppm at square formation and flowering stage during both years and in pooled data.
+The lowest available nitrogen (226, 219 and 223 kg ha-1) was recorded with 100% RDN + Cycocel 60 ppm applied at square initiation, peak square formation, and flowering stage (S4).
+This may be due to the higher nitrogen application in S3, which enhances residual soil nitrogen compared to 75% or 100% RD nitrogen.
+Although it was statistically comparable to 150% RD nitrogen.
+However, as reported by Malik et al. (2021), different spacings and nitrogen doses did not significantly influence the available phosphorus and potassium in the soil.

 Available phosphorus (kg ha-1)